The Bible Christmas verses provide rich symbolism and guidance for our own spiritual journey, whether Christian or not.

 “Are you willing to let me into your heart and mind?

-“Are you willing to let me grow in you, unsure of what you or I will become?
+“Are you willing to let me grow in you, unsure of what I will become?

 “Are you willing to let me push myself outwards, breaking your image of self – the self you have known before?

-We need to hear this voice and to say “yes”.
+We can choose to hear this voice and to say “YES,

 The image of Mary is universally relevant.